 The Executive Branch Of The Government Of Puerto Rico

-The head of government is the governor, who is elected for a 4-year term, with no term limits.
+The head of the government in Puerto Rico is the governor, who is elected for a 4-year term, with no term limits.
 The governor nominates heads of agencies, trial judges, and appellate judges, justices of the Supreme Court, and directors of public corporations.
 In the governor’s absence, the Secretary of State acts as governor.
 The governor nominates all cabinet members, after which they are presented to Puerto Rico’s Senate for approval, which if forthcoming they are sworn in.
 The governor delegates daily administration and enforcement of laws to sixteen executive departments.
 The heads of these departments comprise the governor’s cabinet and have the title of cabinet secretaries.

 The Legislative Branch Of The Government Of Puerto Rico